pa-digital/dft-dtro-api-docs/README.md

 NOTE: Only update `.rst` files and images within `data-model-user-guide/source` - other documentation files in other folders are automatically generated from this source folder.

 b.
-Search for text near where you want to make changes to the text:
+Search for text near where you want to make text changes:
 ![Search for text](readme-images/search-for-text.png)

 NOTE: You can't always copy text from the browser and expect to find that text via `Find in Folder`.
 This is because formatting is applied.
 So, for example, you'll need to search on "provides the UML class representation of the &#96;&#96;source&#96;&#96;" rather than "provides the UML class representation of the source".